History and Social Sciences

 - History Electives

 At the dawning of the twenty-first century, we live in a global community.
 The world has grown smaller, trade and finance have created a global economy, communications technologies have built pathways for the global exchange of ideas and information; at the same time, we also face global environmental and overpopulation problems.
 But the process of globalization is not new.
 The Global History sequence seeks to answer the question: “how did we get here?”
-By taking a global approach to human history that focuses on the processes that have brought us to this point, these two courses look at all major regions of the world, from the Neolithic Revolution to the Digital Age.
+By taking a global approach to human history that focuses on the processes that have brought us to this point, these two courses look at all major regions of the world.
 Although Global History I and II are tightly coordinated, each course operates as an independent unit.
-Grade 10 students can also choose to enroll in the two year course, The United States in the Modern World, which will complete the Global History sequence and satisfy the U.S. History graduation requirement.
+Grade 10 students can also choose to enroll in the two-year course, American and Global History: Case Studies I and II, which completes the Global History sequence and satisfies the U.S. History graduation requirement.

 Global History II: Making an Interconnected World

 This yearlong course addresses how the highly interconnected, globalized world of today came to be, with a particular focus on the theme of exchange.
 Students study exchange in terms of goods and services, ideas, culture, technology, diseases, and conflict.
 Students explore how the global community first emerged around 1450 and how it developed to the present.
 The course begins with a unit on globalization in the twenty-first century, and then considers empire-building, early trade, the Enlightenment, the Scientific Revolution, the Atlantic revolutions, the Industrial Revolution, colonization and decolonization, World Wars I and II, and the Cold War, among other topics.
 Skills developed include critical reading of the textbook, primary sources, and other material, note-taking, research skills, and essay writing.
 In addition to enhanced skills and content knowledge, the course aims to foster global competency in students as they enrich their understanding of the diverse experiences and perspectives of the people globally.